Kluvens/frontend-learning/html.md

 - ```<input type="submit">``` - displays a submit button (for submitting the form).
 - ```<input type="button">``` - displays a clickable button.
 - The value of ```value``` attribute is paireed with the value of the ```name``` attribute and sent as text when the form is submitted.
 We can assign a default value for the ```value``` attribute so that users have a pre-filled text field when they first see the rendered form.

+The <label> tag defines a label for many form elements.
+This element is useful for screen-reader users, because the screen-reader will read out loud the label when the user focus on the input element.

+An ```<input type ="password">``` element will replace input text with another character like an asterisk (*) or a dot (•).